MileHacker Logo

 Private Vessel Guidelines

-• For private vessels, contacting local port authorities for specific customs and immigration requirements is a consideration.
+• For private vessels, contacting local port authorities for specific border control and customs requirements needs to be considered.

 • A local vessels and schooners provide tours around the bay, not intercity transport.